Faster, cleaner, more efficient metal processing

 • Low thermal distortion

-• Integrates with automation or CNC systems
+• Works with automation or CNC systems

 5. How Laser Welders Improve Efficiency